-Here, we take a look at three tools you can use to hide your IP address.
+Now, let’s take a look at three tools you can use to hide your IP address.
 Each offers its own blend of privacy, security, and practicality.

 Here’s how to hide your IP address with a VPN: Simply download a VPN such as Avast SecureLine VPN, log in, and turn it on to protect both your IP address and your internet traffic.

-You’re hidden because your traffic takes a detour through the VPN server.
+When you’re using a VPN on Windows or other platforms, your IP address is hidden because your traffic takes a detour through the VPN server.
 When your traffic — sites visited, online apps used, uploads, downloads, etc. — reaches its destination, it does so under a “virtual” IP address assigned by the VPN.

 Avast SecureLine VPN is a safe, secure, and convenient way to mask your IP address.
 It’ll hide your online activity from your internet service provider (ISP), employer, school, and anyone else on your network, including a snooping cybercriminal.
 And we never keep any logs on sites you visit, apps you use, or content you view.